PSLmodels/tax-microdata-benchmarking/tax_microdata_benchmarking/examination/results3.md

 entitled."
 (Quote is from page 18 of the JCX-59-23 publication.)

-The only IRS credit participation rates we have found are for the EITC, and they are a little bit below 80% and they seem to be tax-unit participation rates rather than credit amount (or dollar) participation rates.
+The only IRS credit participation rates we have found are for the EITC, and they almost 80% and they are tax-unit participation rates rather than credit amount (or dollar) participation rates.
 (See this [IRS document](https://www.eitc.irs.gov/eitc-central/participation-rate-by-state/eitc-participation-rate-by-states).)

 Given the differing credit participation assumptions, it should be expected that the Tax-Calculator CTC and EITC tax expenditures are above the JCT estimates.
-The following calculations, which arbitrarily assume a 90% dollar participation rate, illustrate how the differing 2023 estimates are not as far apart as they seem.
+The following calculations, which arbitrarily assume a 95% dollar participation rate, illustrate how the differing 2023 estimates are not as far apart as they seem.

 <br>